Aussiemon/Vermintide-JHF-Mods/README.md

 		Mods.exec("patch", "SkipCutscenes")
 		Mods.exec("patch", "SizeTweaks")
+		Mods.exec("patch", "SteamWarning")
+		Mods.exec("patch", "BotImprovementsExtra")

 	underneath "--Additional mods go here :" comment.

     **OPTIONAL:**   Open patch\SkipCutscenes.lua and change "display_warning = true" to false to not display a one-time warning upon skipping a mission cutscene.

+	**KNOWN ISSUE:**   Cursor appears on screen until game is restarted if equipment chest is open when cutscene would've ended.
+Use /fixcursor command to hide.

     **OPTIONAL:**   Open patch\SizeTweaks.lua to modify creature and player sizes.
 By default, Krench and rat ogres are scaled by 1.5x for demonstration purposes.

-    **KNOWN ISSUE:**   Cursor appears on screen until game is restarted if equipment chest is open when cutscene would've ended.
-Use /fixcursor command to hide.

 3. Open mods\CommandList.lua